marcobarilari/labMONSTER/SSH-access.md

-# Using `screen` to run commands/script on the back ground
+## Using `screen` to run commands/script on the back ground

-`screen` allows, banally, to run a command and then close the remote connection while keppeing the monster working for you.
+`screen` allows, banally, to run a command and then close the remote connection while keeping the monster working for you.

  - create a screen session